Substitutions of the Esperanto alphabet: ASCII transliteration systems

 There are two alternative orthographies in common use, which replace the circumflex letters with either h digraphs or x digraphs.
 Another system sometimes noted is a 'QWXY system'; this is a carry-over from an early Esperanto keyboard app named Ĉapelilo, with which the Q W X and Y keys were assigned to the letters ĥ, ŭ, ŝ, ĵ, and the key sequences TX and DY to the letters ĉ and ĝ.
-There are also graphic work-arounds such as approximating the circumflexes with carets.
+There are also graphic work-arounds, such as approximating the circumflexes with carets.

 H-system

 The original method of working around the diacritics was developed by the creator of Esperanto himself, L. L. Zamenhof.
-He recommended using u in place of ŭ, and digraphs with h for other the circumflex letters.
+He recommended using u in place of ŭ, and digraphs with h for the circumflex letters.
 For example, ŝ is replaced by sh, as in shanco for ŝanco (chance).
 Where proper orthography has sh, the letters should be separated with an apostrophe or a hyphen, as in ses-hora (six-hour) or flug'haveno (airport).